Smelly sweat - info for kids

-But our bodies have bacteria (germs) living on skin and clothes.
+However, our bodies have bacteria (germs) living on skin and clothes.
 These bacteria use sweat to grow.

 A lot of body smell (body odour or BO) comes from the bacteria feeding on the oils in sweat under the arms or groin.
-This sweat gets onto the clothes we wear and if we don't wash and change underclothes then the smell gets stronger!
+This sweat gets onto the clothes we wear and if we don't wash our bodies and change underclothes then the smell gets stronger!